Tata Group

-The Tata Group (/ˈtɑːtɑː/) is an Indian multinational group of companies, headquartered in Mumbai.
-Established in 1868, it is India's largest business conglomerate.
+The Tata Group (/ˈtɑːtɑː/) is an Indian multinational conglomerate headquartered in Mumbai.
+Established in 1868, it is India's largest conglomerate.

 Tata Group comprises numerous affiliate companies, with Tata Sons as the holding company and promoter.
-As of August 2025, there are 29 publicly listed affiliate companies, with a combined market capitalisation of ₹37.84 trillion (US$436 billion).
+As of October 2025, there are more than 20 publicly listed Tata Group affiliate companies, with a combined market capitalisation of ₹31.17 trillion.

 History

-The Indian Institute of Science in Bangalore; foundation was laid by Jamshedji Tata.
+The Indian Institute of Science in Bangalore; foundation was laid by Jamsetji Tata along with Krishna Raja Wadiyar IV.

 The Taj Mahal Palace Hotel in Mumbai is owned by Tata Group.

-During the cotton boom in Bombay triggered by the American Civil War, Jamshedji Nusserwanji Tata and his father became involved with the Asiatic Banking Corporation.
+During the cotton boom in Bombay triggered by the American Civil War, Jamsetji Nusserwanji Tata and his father became involved with the Asiatic Banking Corporation.
 However, when the market declined, the firm faced significant financial difficulties.
 In 1868, the family’s fortunes improved substantially after securing a share in a profitable contract to supply the commissariat for Napier's expedition to Abyssinia.
 Throughout his career, Tata remained focused on four major aspirations: establishing an iron and steel company, building a landmark hotel, founding a world-class educational institution, and developing hydroelectric power.

-1868–1937
+1868–1939

-In 1870, with Rs.21,000 capital, he founded a trading company.
-Further, he bought a bankrupt oil mill at Chinchpokli and converted it into a cotton mill, under the name Alexandra Mill, which he sold for a profit after two years.
+In 1870, with ₹21,000 of capital, he founded a trading company.
+Further, he bought a bankrupt oil mill at Chinchpokli and converted it into a cotton mill, under the name Empress Mill, which he sold for a profit after two years.
 In 1874, he set up another cotton mill at Nagpur named Empress Mill.
 During his lifetime, in 1903, the company opened the Taj Mahal Hotel at Colaba waterfront as the first hotel with electricity in British India.

 After Jamsetji's 1904 death, his older son Dorabji Tata became chairman.
 Sir Dorabji established the Tata Iron and Steel Company (TISCO), now known as Tata Steel in 1907.
 Marking the group's global ambitions, Tata Limited opened its first overseas office in London.
 Following the founder's goals, Western India's first hydro plant was brought to life, giving birth to Tata Power.
 Fulfilling yet another dream, the Indian Institute of Science was established, admitting its first group of students in 1911.